 You can make any manual changes you wish to the stylesheet.
 Just make sure you import the revised stylesheet using the Parent/Child panel or the Configurator will overwrite your changes the next time you use it.
 Just follow the steps as usual but select the "Use Existing Child Theme" radio button as the "Child Theme" option.
 The Configurator will automatically update its internal data from the new stylesheet.

-You can override a specific value globally using the Rule/Value tab.
+You can override a specific CSS value globally using the Rule/Value tab.
 See Rule/Value, above.

 You can add queries and selectors using the "Raw CSS" textarea on the Query/Selector tab.
 See Query/Selector, above.

 You shouldn't really "remove" a style from the Parent.
 You can, however, set the rule to "inherit," "none," or zero (depending on the rule).
 This will negate the Parent value.
 Some experimentation may be necessary.

 Delete the value from the input for the rule you wish to remove.
 The Child Theme Configurator only adds overrides for rules that contain values.